☀︎

 Yes yes, that’s exactly what we are talking about here!
 Is that title perhaps a little wordy and vague for regular folks?
 Maybe, but the idea is challenging to boil down further without the coinage of new words.
 What does it mean?

-Well “general-purpose” here means flexible, programmable, expandable, and (later realized to be) user-controlled computers that can be adapted to any feasible application imaginable under their purview.
+Well “general-purpose” here means flexible, programmable, expandable, and importantly (and later realized to be) crucially user-controlled computers that can be adapted to any feasible application imaginable under their purview.
 You know, the invention at the forefront of the “Personal Computing (PC) revolution” that engulfed civilization within a few short decades?
 Note that this term specifically excludes the limited computing “appliances” growing in popularity each year, such as mobile and embedded devices but also Chromebooks and Macintoshes to a growing extent as well.

 A great portion of the value created from general-purpose computing includes the ability to interface with new hardware and software to solve new problems, while also creatively harnessing the work contributed by folks all over the world.
 To reiterate, value that is installed/created/controlled/enjoyed by the end user.
 Sounds amazing, doesn’t it?
 Well, the freedom unlocked—and not yet completely eliminated—is considered a problem by big players, one they are still trying to solve.
 Hence the “war.”

-This is why every new device and platform on the computing market is locked down with further restrictions.
+This is why every new device and platform on the computing market is locked down with numerous restrictions up front.
 Accordingly, to do what one wishes on such devices (and in conflict with corporate goals), one must “break out of jail” first!

 Tactics and Strategy

-Stepping back for a moment, let’s take a look at the tech industry’s long-term game plan:
+Stepping back for a moment, let’s review the tech industry’s long-term game plan:

-- Implement DRM, eliminate copying of copyrighted works (and incidentally other prohibited operations.)
+1. Implement DRM, eliminate copying of copyrighted works (and incidentally any other prohibited operations that might interfere).

-- Pass laws to make evasion of such restrictions a crime.
+2. Pass laws (DMCA, etc) to make evasion of such restrictions a crime.

-- Expand telemetry, to keep an eye on things.
+4. Expand telemetry; keep an eye on things.

-- Make it hard to leave the platform, ensuring profit.
+6. Make it hard to leave the platform, ensuring profit.
+Checkmate!

-Notably, these goals have already been achieved in mainstream products, AKA done.
-Somewhat surprisingly from a perspective of the past, because the strategy above is impractical on a technical level.
+Notably, these goals have already been achieved in mainstream products, A.K.A. done.
+From the perspective of the past, somewhat surprisingly however, because the strategy above is impractical on a technical level.
 Why?
 Because it’s a simple matter for another organization to produce unshackled hardware and software that does not comply.
 Or is it?

 How We Are Losing: Gravity

 Truth is we can see BigTech’s strategy succeeding far more often than not these days.
 How come?
-Because the huge, growing business and consumer markets—comprised of folks who often do not think about these issues (those who have not yet realized significant ill effects)—exert a kind of gravity over all of us.
+Because the huge, growing business and consumer markets—comprised of folks who do not commonly think about these issues (who have not yet realized significant ill effects)—exert a kind of gravity over all of us.
 Basically, the sheer size of the market for computing appliances distorts the industry in such a way as to hinder those who want or need more.

-So, if you’re a technically oriented person, you have likely noticed just how few computing products aimed at professionals remain.
+So if you’re a technically oriented person, it’s likely you’ve noticed how few computing products aimed at professionals remain.
 We went from the target consumer to an afterthought in decade or two.
-One has to really dig for these scarce products; which are often offered only by tiny, rinky-dink outfits.
+One has to really dig for these scarce products today; some of which are offered only by tiny, rinky-dink outfits.
 To the degree there are often fewer practical choices available now than there were back in los nineties.
-RadioShack, Fry’s, and others of their ilk no longer exist.
-The technology market has truly been cornered by big players peddling limited, restricted appliances.
+Electronic stores such as RadioShack, Fry’s, and others of that ilk no longer exist.
+Remember Computer Shopper?
+Long gone, not even online today.
+The technology market has truly been cornered by big players peddling limited, restricted, licensed appliances and service subscriptions.

-Wait!
-Please, don’t give up yet and keep reading.
+Though it does sound grim, please don’t give up yet.
 In later pages we offer hopeful solutions to survive the war.

 2022, Enshittification